Rituals for the Worn-Out Caregiver: Nurturing Yourself with Intentional Self-Care

 6. Red Light Mask

 Ritual: I put it on in the evening while journaling, creating a sensory experience that feels warm and comforting I think how good it feels, how my skin is tightening and being restored.
+It is such a perfect evening support routine, I’ll even just lay down on the bed, our room is always cool to sleep and I’ll even use a heating pad and it is truly such a relaxing comfort together.

 7. Neck Tightening Cream

 Ritual: I massage it into my neck and face after the red light mask.
 This adds to the luxurious experience and knowing how good it feels and how much I matter.
+I love scents so make sure it is something you love along with knowing whether you have sensitive skin or not.
+Some of these creams cause breakouts and rashes and you want to be careful not to put it on before you test it.

 Building Rituals That Heal